-Mrs. Tannenbaum has served as our President since March 2023, prior to which, she served as our Managing Director, Head of Origination and Investor Relations since July 2020.
+Mrs. Tannenbaum has served as our President since March 2023, prior to which she served as our Managing Director, Head of Origination and Investor Relations since July 2020.
+Mrs. Tannenbaum has served as the President of SUNS since February 2024.
 Mrs. Tannenbaum has over 7 years' experience focusing on mergers and acquisitions and leveraged loans to healthcare companies.
-Additionally, she has 5 years of experience as an investor relations professional within the finance industry.
+Additionally, she has 8 years of experience as an investor relations professional within the finance industry.
 Mrs. Tannenbaum formerly served as Head of Investor Relations at Fifth Street from March 2014 to October 2017 and as a Vice President in Healthcare mergers and acquisitions at CIT Group Inc. from July 2007 to March 2014.
 Subsequent to her time at Fifth Street, from October 2017 through July 2020, she founded and worked at REC Investor Relations, a boutique investor relations and marketing consulting firm advising healthcare and financial services companies.
 She graduated summa cum laude with a B.S. in Finance, with a concentration in Marketing and a Public Relations minor from Lehigh University.